Wallchs/i3pluspywal/README.md

 # i3pluspywal
 This is my configuration for i3 with pywal.
 OBS: The arq conf is for termite terminal.
+FOr use the colors in vim, install vim plug after that in vim use the command PlugInstall

 1°- Install the i3 manager https://i3wm.org/ and install pywall  for your OS.
 See documentation: https://github.com/dylanaraps/pywal
 2° - Clone this repository.